 Evaluation Fees: The Primary Revenue Source

 For many retail prop firms, evaluation fees form a steady and reliable income stream.
 These upfront charges provide consistent cash flow, regardless of how the market behaves or how traders perform.
-This model allows firms to capitalize on traders' aspirations while keeping their risk exposure in check.
+This model allows firms to monetize trader demand while keeping market risk exposure in check.

 How Challenge Models Work